-For the Year Ending March 31, 2015
+For the Year Ending March 31, 2016

 It is an honour and privilege to submit my fifth Annual Report of the Office of the Conflict of Interest Commissioner for the Province of Saskatchewan.
+This report also includes a summary of activities for the Office of the Registrar of Lobbyists.

 I was formally appointed to a five-year term by Resolution of the Legislative Assembly of Saskatchewan on April 29, 2010.

-On December 2, 2014, I was re-appointed by the Legislative Assembly of Saskatchewan as Conflict of Interest Commissioner for the Province of Saskatchewan for a further period of five years which second term commences on April 29, 2015.
+On December 2, 2015, I was re-appointed by the Legislative Assembly of Saskatchewan as Conflict of Interest Commissioner for the Province of Saskatchewan for a further period of five years which second term commenced on April 29, 2015.